In which BracketCat counts down the fourth day until the 2021 kickoff with a profile of Kansas State linebacker Wayne Jones.

 - Status: On Scholarship

 Harold Wayne Jones III (b.
-May 25, 2000) is a young, athletic defensive back who graduated high school early to enroll at K-State.
-He is majoring in communication studies.
+May 25, 2000) is a versatile, athletic linebacker/defensive back who graduated high school early to enroll at KSU and is majoring in communication studies.

 Jones had two solo tackles and returned an interception of former quarterback Hunter Hall for 19 yards as a starter for the Purple team in the 2018 spring game.

-Jones started all 13 games in 2019 under the new coaching staff, finishing fourth on the team with 57 tackles to go along with half a tackle for loss and a pass breakup.
+Jones started all 13 games in 2019 at strong safety under the new coaching staff, finishing fourth on the team with 57 tackles to go along with half a tackle for loss and a pass breakup.

 He carded a career-high 11 stops against TCU, while he had his first career pass breakup at Texas Tech, also had seven tackles against both Oklahoma State and West Virginia, and made six stops at both Mississippi State and Texas Tech.

-Jones previously played under head coach Bill Blankenship at Owasso High School, where he was rated the 12th-best prospect in the state of Oklahoma for the Class of 2018 by 247Sports, while he is No. 17 by ESPN and No. 19 by Rivals.
+Jones prepped under head coach Bill Blankenship at Owasso High School, where he was rated the 12th-best prospect in the state of Oklahoma for the Class of 2018 by 247Sports, while he was ranked No. 17 by ESPN and No. 19 by Rivals.